 Classical vs Quantum Physics

 For instance, the Moon's orbit is deterministic.
-Various contributing factors like gravity and inertia can be used to make successful predictions about its future position.
-If we had all the relevant data, we could know in advance whether the moon will be struck by an asteroid, or crash into the Earth, or explode into fondue.
+Classical factors like gravity and inertia dictate its future position.
+With all the relevant data, we can know in advance exactly where the moon will be.

-Determinism says there's an unbroken chain of events that go all the way back to the Big Bang, and all the way forward to the end of the universe.
-Everything is causally connected and therefore predictable—at least in principle.
+Causal determinism says there's an unbroken chain of events that goes all the way back to the Big Bang, and all the way forward to the end of the universe.
+Everything is connected.

 The Double Slit Experiment

-- Fire photons of light at a barrier with two equal slits
+- Fire individual photons of light at a barrier with two slits

-- The rest are measured as they pass through the slits
+- Measure the photons as they pass through the slits

-- Two lines accumulate on the photon detector
+- See two lines on the detector as the photons accrue

-You switch on your photon gun, then leave the room and grab a cup of coffee.
+So you switch on your photon gun, leave the room and grab a cup of coffee.
 This is what you see when you get back.

 What's this?
 Who the devil has been messing with your experiment?

 The quantum overlords, that's who.
-Without directly measuring the photon paths, they switched from behaving like deterministic particles to probabilistic waves.
-This is wave-particle duality.
+Without real-time measurement, the photons of light switch from particle-like to wave-like behaviour.
+This is called wave-particle duality.

-So the photons are being a little bit naughty here.
+So far, so crazy.
 But why does light only play with itself when no-one's looking?

 Panic over, right?
-The measurement effect is just an artefact.
+The observer effect is just an artefact!